 - 1. For at least twenty working days after the announcement of the results of a written examination, the student can, on request, inspect his/her assessed work, the questions and assignments set, as well as the standards applied for marking. - 2.
-The Examinations Board can determine that the inspection or post-examination discussion referred to in paragraph 1 take place exclusively at a specified place and at a specified time.
-The place and time referred to in the previous clause will be announced at the time of the examination and on the faculty website. - 3.
+The Examination Board can determine that the inspection or post-examination debriefing referred to in paragraph 1 take place exclusively at a specified place and at a specified time.
+The place and time referred to in the previous clause will be announced at the time of the examination and on the digital learning environment (Canvas) site for the course. - 3.
 If the student was unable to attend at the place and time referred to in paragraph 2 through no fault of his/her own, an alternative option will be offered. - 4.
 If a student intends to appeal against the way in which his/her mark was assessed, he/she can be issued with a copy of the marked work at his/her request.

-Article 4.10 Post-examination discussion
+Article 4.10 Post-examination discussion (debriefing)

-- 1. If a collective post-examination discussion has been organised, individual post-examination discussions will be held only if the student has attended the collective discussion or if he/she was unable to attend the collective discussion through no fault of his/her own. - 2.
-Students who meet the requirements stipulated in the first paragraph can submit a request for an individual post-examination discussion to the relevant examiner.
-The discussion will take place at a time and location to be determined by the examiner.
+- 1. If a collective debriefing discussion has been organised, individual debriefings will be held only if the student has attended the collective debriefing or if he/she was unable to attend the collective debriefing through no fault of his/her own. - 2.
+Students who meet the requirements stipulated in the first paragraph can submit a request for an individual debriefing to the relevant examiner.
+The debriefing will take place at a time and location to be determined by the examiner.